 Very small businesses may be exempt from workers’ comp laws, but most states require you carry a workers’ comp policy if you employ at least one person.

-- In California, Illinois and Arizona, businesses with one or more employees must carry workers' compensation insurance.
+- In California, Illinois and Arizona, businesses with one or more employees must carry a workers' compensation policy.

 - In Virginia, employers with two or more employees need to carry workers’ comp.